 |The Battle Pass catalyst Solar Pearl is a solid option for Sucrose if you want to build Sucrose for Crit DMG and you don’t have Lost Prayers of the Sacred Winds.
 Its passive also gives a good boost to her overall DMG.|

 Sucrose generally benefits a lot from sets that give her EM, ER, and Anemo DMG Bonus.
 Towards endgame, you should aim for only EM/EM/EM if want Sucrose to be an EM support bot.
-ATK%/Anemo%/Crit%(or ATK% if you are not using a crit-based build) if you want DPS Sucrose.
-Alternatively, you can go EM/ANEMO%/(EM or ATK%) for a hybrid build, this shows that Sucrose is very flexible with potential builds.
-However, there are definitely more favorable options for her.
+ATK%/Anemo%/Crit%(or ATK% if you are not using a crit-based build) if you want to rely on Sucrose’s raw damage, or EM/EM/EM if you want to be reliant on swirl damage (such as in a Taser comp).
+Alternatively, you can go EM/ANEMO%/(EM or ATK%) for a hybrid build.
+Ultimately, Sucrose is very flexible with potential builds.
 Here are her most commonly used artifact sets.

 |x4 Viridiscent Venerer||The De Facto artifact set for Sucrose regardless of any type of build you’re going for.
 15% additional anemo dmg and a whopping 60%+ swirl damage benefits Sucrose in every way.
 Not to mention, the elemental resistance 40% decrease on enemies pushes Sucrose’s potential even further.|

 |This is for raw DPS Sucrose, especially on team comps where reactions don’t occur frequently.|

 Unfortunately, this build will not take advantage of Swirls.
 Please only use this when you’re sure you are taking the path of raw DPS Sucrose.

 |This is mostly if you want to capitalize on her EM sharing a little bit more.
 Nothing really revolutionary.|